me-her/EnterpriseSearch-BigQueryAI/README.md

 ### Data Processing Pipeline

-1. **Ingestion** (`src/ingestion/`): Contract documents from the 2020/Q1 subset were processed using Google's Gemini AI to extract structured data including company names, contract types, governing law, parties involved, and key clauses.
+1. **Ingestion** (`src/ingestion/`): Contract documents with a subset of 2020/Q1 documents were processed using Google's Gemini AI to extract structured data including company names, contract types, governing law, parties involved, and key clauses.
    - `extraction.py`: Main extraction script that processes files from Google Cloud Storage
    - `contract_schema.py`: Defines the Pydantic models and BigQuery schema for extracted contract data

 2. **BigQuery Storage**: Extracted data is stored in BigQuery tables with a comprehensive schema supporting advanced analytics and AI-powered querying.

 3. **AI/ML Integration**: The system leverages BigQuery's built-in AI functions (`AI.GENERATE`, `AI.GENERATE_TABLE`) for intelligent contract analysis and natural language querying.
-   - `notebooks/BQ-MCC-EXPLORATION.ipynb`: Demonstrates BigQuery AI/ML capabilities and data exploration techniques
+   - `notebooks/BQ-MCC-EXPLORATION.ipynb`: Exploration on how to use BigQuery AI/ML capabilities
-   - `notebooks/objectRef.ipynb`: Shows advanced BigQuery object referencing and AI/ML integration
+   - `notebooks/objectRef.ipynb`: Shows how to include multimodal analysis with BigQuery object referencing and AI/ML integration

 ### Components